mdantonio-c/mistral-hub/docs/README.md

 _AMQP queue_: the name of the AMQP queue on which the user is enabled to do data pushing must be indicated here.
 Not all users are enabled for this functionality.

 _Requests expirations_ (in days, 0 to disable): the value of the field indicates the number of days after which the request results are automatically deleted from the user's disk quota.
 If set to 0 then these are not deleted.
 The value of this field can also be modified by the user himself.

+_Delete expired requests_ : allow the user to choose if the expired request will be deleted or archived.
+If set to _NO_ (default option) the expired request will be archived.

 _Enable access to Open Datasets_: by selecting this check the user is enabled to access the Open datasets.